selimslab/selimslab.github.io/_NOTES/social-sciences/history/time-scale.md

 Moon landings were 16 seconds ago

-Each decade is about 3 seconds

-Our lifetimes are seconds for a 138 years old universe
+Each decade is about 3 seconds, in a 138 years old universe